getpawprint/slate/source/includes/_vet_intake_portal.md

 The `query` parameter is a single string that is matched across multiple fields - client first name, last name, phone number and email address.

+If a result came from the vet's PMS and the client hasn't interacted with Snout before, the `user.id` field will be null, but `user.vet_user_id` will be non-null.
+In that case, charges can be created against the `vet_user_id` - a Snout user account will be automatically created and associated with the new charge.
+This endpoint will attempt to de-duplicate search results coming from both the `user` (Snout user) and `vet_user` (vet PMS) tables.

 ### HTTP Request
 `GET /partners/user`